 Which is your favorite Tata company that you have worked for?
 Is there a dream company/role that you would like to do before you retire?

-I have had long stints in Tata Tea (now renamed Tata Global Beverages) and Titan, and it has been a joy to work in both these Companies.
+I have had long stints in Tata Tea (now renamed Tata Global Beverages) and Titan.
+It has been a joy to work in both these Companies.
 They have provided me wonderful canvases to paint on, and the freedom to paint them as I wish.
-They have provided me the opportunity of working under wonderful leaders, who have been mentors, guides and hard taskmasters.
+They have provided me the opportunity of working under wonderful leaders, who have been mentors, guides, and hard taskmasters.
 The teams in both these Companies have been fabulous.
 I love the brands I have been associated with in both these Organisations – Tetley, Tata Tea, Agni, Chakra Gold, Gemini Dust, Titan, Tanishq, Sonata, Fastrack.
 Creating and nurturing brands has always been my cup of tea.

 I haven’t given thought to a dream role that I would like to perform before I retire.
 Because I have been pretty much living out each role as a dream.
 My current role as Managing Director of Tata Global Beverages is very exciting.
 So was my previous position as Chief Operating Officer of the Watches business, in Titan.
 And so was the intervening brief sabbatical, where I got an opportunity to write the book “Tata Log”.